NOSA: Native and Offloadable Sparse Attention: Background

-\textbf{Query-agnostic eviction.} Evicting unimportant KVs without awareness of a specific query token is a common technique in KV cache eviction methods, particularly in scenarios where query tokens are not immediately available.
-Therefore, scoring functions based on the hidden state at position $i$ are used to estimate the importance of $(\mathbf{k}_i, \mathbf{v}_i)$ for processing subsequent context.
+Query-agnostic selection is widely adopted in scenarios where the query tokens are not immediately available.
 To perform this selection, we first compute the importance score for each KV cache unit using a scoring function $s_i^e = f_e(\mathbf{h}_i)\in \mathbb{R}$, and then select the top-$k$ positions, where $m_{ij} = 0$ if $s_j^e \in \text{Top}_k(s_{\le i}^e)$.
-Note that the importance score is independent of the current query position $i$, making this selection query-agnostic.

-Query-agnostic selection yields a fixed eviction pattern, i.e., once a token is evicted, it will not be reused.
-Such a feature maintains a strong locality and enables zero communication when offloaded.
-However, it fails to capture long-range dependencies.
-In contrast, query-aware selection excels in retrieval tasks but lacks locality constraints. \nosa~combines both to establish a lower bound on selection locality, making offloading feasible.
+Query-agnostic selection does not guarantee the ability to recall and yields a fixed eviction pattern, which maintains strong locality and enables zero communication when applied to offloading systems.